 A toxic culture describes a culture that doesn't fit its people, the type of corporate culture that sabotages morale, scares away new talent and actively drives away its best people.
 Sadly such a culture can emanate from one person.

-People may also leave due to a lack of purpose.
+People may also leave due to a lack of purpose which is why employee engagement assessments are a key strategy for detecting this as early as possible.
 People need their work to have meaning or some kind of purpose.
 Working with a shared purpose can increase motivation, performance and create more cohesive teams.
 The purpose may be the product or service itself, but it can also be the enjoyment of working in a positive team.

 Another reason why employees leave is due to being overworked.
 Too much work and subsequently, too much stress is also a major factor in an employee's decision to leave and find work elsewhere.
 Sadly, overwork isn't uncommon, and to this day, it's usually the norm.